yosh778/YsVIII-tools/README.md

 # Credits

 - Tony Blue for helping get the game on 3.60
-- [weaknespase](https://github.com/weaknespase) for the XAST checksum, TBB tools, script reversing, ... he's our trump card :)
+- [weaknespase](https://github.com/weaknespase) for the XAST checksum, TBB tools, script reversing, ... our trump card :)
 - [vampirexxxx](https://github.com/vampirexxxx) who is a big help in hacking the assets !